THeZoNE-007/Sem-6-College-Repo/CN-S/2025-02-27/ReadMe.md

 - Established secure communication with the AAA server using a shared key and SSH.
 - Generated RSA keys and set SSH version 2 to enable encrypted remote access.
 - Applied AAA authentication to both remote (VTY) and local (console) access.
-- Verified remote access via SSH, ensuring that only credentials validated by the AAA server are accepted.

-This configuration experiment demonstrates secure remote access using SSH combined with TACACS+ based AAA authentication, ensuring robust and centralized user management.